Flow nodes types

 Flow node types

-- A custom node type, you can configure the title, summary, icon, properties and more.
+- custom — A custom node type with configurable title, summary, icon, properties and more

 default node type

-A blank node type with just a title in your flow
+A blank node type with just a title in your flow.
+No additional properties are needed beyond the common step properties.

 steps: